marvinthang/lowlat-matching-engine/README.md

 ## Build

-This CMake file expects Google Benchmark to be available as a sibling checkout at `../benchmark`.
+Google Benchmark is used for the benchmark targets.
+CMake first looks for an installed `benchmark` package, then falls back to a sibling checkout at `../benchmark`.
+To build only tests/tools, configure with `-DLOWLAT_BUILD_BENCHMARKS=OFF`.

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release